WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Application/Properties/studioPlugins.md

 ## Description

 The `studioPlugins` property gives access to information about the installed WoodWing Studio plug-ins by returning a [StudioPlugins](../../StudioPlugins/index.md) object.
-Use this object to retrieve the version of the installed Studio plug-ins.
+Use this object to retrieve the version of the installed Studio plug-ins via its `version` property, which returns a [PluginVersion](../../PluginVersion/index.md) object exposing the major, minor, and patch numbers, the build number, and the release type.

 ## Examples